apache/beam/learning/prompts/code-explanation/java/03_io_bigquery.md

      }
 ```

-The `main()` method creates a `ReadBigQueryTableOptions` object from the command-line arguments using `PipelineOptionsFactory`.
-It then creates a new pipeline with the specified options.
+In the `main` method, the `PipelineOptionsFactory` class creates a `ReadBigQueryTableOptions` object from the command-line arguments.
+The `Pipeline.create` method then creates a new pipeline with the specified options.

 ```java
   ReadTableBQOptions options = PipelineOptionsFactory.fromArgs(args).withValidation().as(ReadBigQueryTableOptions.class);

   Pipeline p = Pipeline.create(options);
 ```

-The `(BigQueryIO.readTableRows().from(options.getTableName())` method is used to read data from the specified BigQuery table.
-The `ParDo` transform is used to apply a `DoFn` to each element of the input PCollection.
+The `(BigQueryIO.readTableRows().from(options.getTableName())` method reads data from the specified BigQuery table.
+The `ParDo` transform then applies a `DoFn` to each element of the input `PCollection`.
 In this case, the `DoFn` simply outputs the input element.

 ```java
          p
                  .apply(BigQueryIO.readTableRows().from(options.getTableName()))